Florida police officer suspended for pushing kneeling woman

 Officials said nightly curfews would continue until the threats of protests turning violent subside.

-In Miami, Fort Lauderdale, West Palm Beach, Jacksonville, Orlando and Tampa, peaceful protests turned more violent at times over the weekend, with some people throwing objects at law enforcement officers dressed in riot gear.
+In Miami, West Palm Beach, Jacksonville, Orlando and Tampa, peaceful protests turned more violent at times over the weekend, with some people throwing objects at law enforcement officers dressed in riot gear.
 At times, police used tear gas to back the crowds up.

 In West Palm Beach, protesters briefly blocked Interstate 95 on Sunday.

-Protesters were demanding justice for George Floyd, a black man who died after pleading for air as a white police officer in Minneapolis pressed a knee on his neck last week.
+Protesters were demanding justice for Floyd, a black man who died after pleading for air as a white police officer in Minneapolis pressed a knee on his neck last week.
 The officer was charged, but that hasn’t stemmed the protests happening in cities nationwide.

 Many protests were largely peaceful across the state Sunday with thousands gathering in Daytona Beach, Jacksonville, Stuart and Tampa.
 Some organizers intensified efforts to contain their demonstrations and prevent the violence.